 When clients come in for career coaching, I tell them that there’s no predictable time frame for finding and landing a wonderful job.
 Much depends on their own clarity, actions, resources and resourcefulness, in addition to external factors that are beyond our control.
-We then roll up our sleeves and get to assessing and exploring, while I hold them accountable, focus on the positive, and celebrate their breakthroughs.
+We then roll up our sleeves and get to work assessing and exploring, while I hold them accountable, celebrate their breakthroughs, and offer support during doubtful times.

 But there’s something that I never say out loud to clients, which is that my own dream job was nearly five decades in the making.
 After all, who has that kind of time?

 All kidding aside, what I mean is that the journey to my becoming a coach, teacher and writer of personal transformation has been in process since I was a child, with clues that were always there, and some interesting detours and rest stops along the way.

 As a kid, I could sometimes be heard “coaching” my fellow performers in school plays – onstage, alas.
 I also had a tendency to befriend children who seemed lonely or outcast.
 In my teens, I built a fort in the backyard and pretended it was a classroom, dragging my little brothers in as students.

 And so, along with being an occasional know-it-all and a bossy big sister, I was always a helper.